 - have recently arrived in New Zealand by air.

 Rapid antigen testss (RATs) are now being used extensively as part of the COVID-19 testing plan.
 You can order RATs online for testing yourself at home and pick them up from a collection site or buy them from a retail store.

 Order a rapid antigen test

-You can order rapid antigen test (RAT) kits for yourself and your household.
+You can order free rapid antigen test (RAT) kits for yourself and your household.
 These can be picked up from a collection site.
 Someone else can collect these on your behalf.